Scottish Place Names

 - Saint John, New Brunswick, Canada

 For comparability with other cities around the world, Saint John has been defined as the urban area extending from Westfield in the north-west to the Loch Lomond area and Cape Spencer in the east and from Musquash in the south-west to Nauwigwauk in the north-east.
-Of the names of the 126 towns and neighbourhoods that have been identified to date in Greater Saint John, 29 (23.0%) can be found as place names in Scotland or are based on Scottish family names.
-Of course, some of these names are used in other parts of the British Isles as well, but at least 12 of them (9.5%) appear to have a unique connection with Scotland, whether directly or indirectly.
+Of the names of the 126 towns and neighbourhoods that have been identified to date in Greater Saint John, 32 (25.4%) can be found as place names in Scotland, or are based on Scottish family names and royal titles, or have some other form of connection with Scotland.
+Of course, some of these names are used in other parts of the British Isles as well, but at least 15 of them (11.9%) appear to have a unique connection with Scotland, whether directly or indirectly.

 Communities and neighbourhoods with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely, or most probably, of Scottish origin are:

-- Ben Lomond - a mountain in Stirling, overlooking Loch Lomond.
+- Ben Lomond - a mountain in Stirling, overlooking Loch Lomond - see graphic.

 - Blairs - there are more than 200 places in Scotland with Blair as an element in the name including Blair itself in Aberdeenshire, East Ayrshire, Fife, North Ayrshire, South Ayrshire, South Lanarkshire and Stirling.
 Blair is derived from the Gaelic blàr (a woodland clearing or plain).
 It is also a common Scottish family name.